Yvonne Vallée

 Yvonne Vallée (February 21, 1899 – June 15, 1996) was a French actress.

 Life

-She was born Marguerite Yvonne Vallee in Bordeaux in 1899.
-Vallée was the wife of Maurice Chevalier from 1927 to 1933.
+Vallée was born Marguerite Yvonne Vallee in Bordeaux in 1899.
+She was the wife of Maurice Chevalier from 1927 to 1933.
 She died in Vallauris, France in 1996, aged 97.
 She is buried in the Cimetière du Grand Jas in Cannes (Alpes-Maritimes).

 Career

-Before their marriage, Yvonne Vallée was Chevalier's music hall dancing partner.
+Before their marriage, Vallée was Chevalier's music hall dancing partner.

 She performed operetta often alongside Chevalier and was in the ensemble for the Paris debut of Belle of New York.

 Reportedly she met Chevalier in 1924 during his period of depression on return to France from a failed venture in New York City; this culminated in attempted suicide, but things turned around for Chevalier and he married Vallée three years later.